Virginia Portia Royall Inness-Brown

-Virginia Portia Royall Inness-Brown (1901–1990), also known as Virginia Inness-Brown was a proponent of the arts and first recipient of the Handel Medallion of New York City, in 1959.
+Virginia Portia Royall Inness-Brown (1901–1990), also known as Virginia Inness-Brown, was a proponent of the arts and first recipient of New York City's Handel Medallion in 1959.

 Biography

 Virginia Portia Royall was born in Medford, Massachusetts on May 4, 1901, the daughter of John Allen Crosskeys Royall and Agatha Caroline Freeman.
 She married New York publisher Hugh Alwyn Inness-Brown Sr. on March 26, 1921, in Lillington, North Carolina.
 They lived in Plandome Manor, Nassau County, New York and had four children: Page Inness-Brown (Tharpe), Hugh Alwyn Inness-Brown Jr, Virginia Inness-Brown (Conn), and Constance Inness-Brown Von Valkenburg.
 Her granddaughter Elizabeth Inness-Brown is a novelist and educator.
 Virginia's husband, Hugh, died of a heart attack in their New York home in 1972.
 Virginia died of congestive heart failure in Damariscotta, Maine on August 8, 1990.

 Cultural activities

 Inness-Brown was a philanthropist listed in the social register.